Medications and Drugs

 What is azacitidine (Vidaza)?

-Azacitidine is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body.
+Azacitidine is a cancer medication that interferes with the growth and spread of cancer cells in the body.

 Azacitidine is used to treat certain types of bone marrow cancers and blood cell disorders.

-Azacitidine may also be used for other purposes not listed in this medication guide.
+Azacitidine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of azacitidine (Vidaza)?